ryanmcdonough/ryanmcdonough-jekyll/_posts/2023-03-15-building-legal-tech-in-house.md

-## Let's build it ourselves
+# Let's build it ourselves

-Hey there!
-So, we all know the legal world is embracing the digital age (finally!), and legal tech software is a big part of that change.
+So, we all know the legal world is embracing the digital age, and legal tech software is a big part of that change.
 But, what if we took it one step further and built this awesome software right inside a law firm?
-In this blog post, we'll chat about the benefits and challenges of cooking up legal tech software in-house and share some real-world tips for making it happen.
+In this blog post, I'll chat about the benefits and challenges of creating legal tech software in-house and share some real-world tips for making it happen.

 ## Benefits of Making Legal Tech Software In-House